E-xyza/Exonerate/README.md

 **A JSONSchema -> Elixir module code generator**

-Currently supports JSONSchema draft 0.4.  *except:*
+Currently supports JSONSchema draft 0.7.  *except:*

 - multipleOf is not supported for number types.
 This is because elixir does not support a floating point remainder guard, and also because it is impossible for a floating point to guarantee sane results (e.g. for IEEE Float64, `1.2 / 0.1 != 12`)
+- currently remoteref is not supported.

 Works in progress:

 - more user-friendly usage surface
-- support for ref and remoteref
+- support for remoteref
 - code sanitization for degenerate forms, e.g. `{"properties":{}}`
-- better error and warning handling during validation and code synthesis
 - code cleanup for simpler dependency checking when the structure has only one dependency.
 - code cleanup for degenerate arrays e.g. `[<contents>] |> Exonerate.error_reduction`
-- code cleanup for degenerate functions e.g. `def <function>(val), do: :ok`
-- make code generation available as a mix Task
-- make code generation available as a macro

-## Using the library
+## Installation

 Add the following lines to your mix.exs